Pembroke, Ontario

-Pembroke (/'pɛmbrʊk/ PEM-brook) is a city in Renfrew County, Ontario at the confluence of the Muskrat River and the Ottawa River in the Ottawa Valley, located 145 km northwest of Ottawa.
-Though containing the administrative headquarters of Renfrew County, it is an independent city.
+Pembroke (/'pɛmbrʊk/ PEM-brook) is a city in Eastern Ontario, Canada, located at the confluence of the Muskrat River and the Ottawa River in the Ottawa Valley.
+It lies approximately 145 kilometres (90 mi) northwest of Ottawa.
+It serves as the county seat of Renfrew County and functions as a regional administrative, judicial, healthcare, and commercial centre for surrounding communities, independent of the county government.

+Historically, Pembroke developed as an important centre of the Ottawa Valley lumber trade, a role that shaped its early growth and institutional development.
+As of the 2021 Census, the city had a population of 14,364.

 History

+Etymology

+The city takes its name from the George Herbert, 11th Earl of Pembroke, a title associated with his son, Sidney Herbert, a prominent 19th-century British statesman who served as Secretary of State for War and briefly as Secretary of State for the Colonies.
+While the town was not named directly after Sidney Herbert, the name Pembroke reflects contemporary British naming conventions that often honoured aristocratic titles rather than individuals.

+The use of the name Pembroke to describe the local area is documented by at least 1838, when legislation passed by the Legislature of the Province of Upper Canada establishing the County of Renfrew listed the Township of Pembroke among the affected townships assigned to the newly created District of Bathurst.

+Campbelltown became Lowertown, while Miramichi was renamed first to Moffatville, then to Sydenham.
+In 1856, the two settlements—Lowertown and Sydenham—were unified and unincorporated as the police Village of Pembroke.

+Early History

 The first European settler to the area now known as Pembroke was Daniel Fraser in 1823, who squatted on land that was discovered to have been granted to a man named Abel Ward.
-Ward later sold the land (where Moncion's Metro Supermarket is located) to Fraser, and nearby Fraser Street is named after the family.
+Ward later sold the land (on land near the present-day commercial core) to Fraser, and nearby Fraser Street is named after the family.

-Peter White, a veteran of the Royal Navy arrived in 1828, squatting beside Fraser on the land where Dairy Queen is now located.
+Peter White, a veteran of the Royal Navy arrived in 1828, squatting beside Fraser on the land where the lower parking lot is located, beneath the Metro grocery store.
 Other settlers followed, attracted by the growing lumbering operations of the area.

 Originally named Miramichi, Pembroke became a police village in 1856.